-The Chicago truck accident lawyers of Abels & Annes represent individuals who were injured in truck accidents and other types of accidents as a result of the negligence of others.
-Let us help you get the compensation you deserve for your injuries.Have You Been Injured or Someone Close to You Killed in a Truck Accident?
+The truck accident lawyers of Abels & Annes represent individuals who were injured in Illinois truck accidents and other types of commercial truck accidents as a result of the negligence of others.
+Let us help you get the compensation you deserve for your injuries.Were You Injured in a Truck Accident?

-For Illinois specifically, according to the 2011 Crash Facts and Statistics compiled by the Illinois Department of Transportation, there were over 10 million registered vehicles within the state in 2011, and large trucks, buses, and RVs combined made up about 4% of the total.
-Accidents involving tractor-trailers accounted for about 3.5%, or over 10,000, of all crashes within the state of Illinois, but were involved in 9.7 % of all fatal crashes, and accounted for just over 10% of all the fatalities.
-A total of 94 people died in Illinois in 2011 from involvement in tractor-trailer collisions and 84% of those were the occupants of other vehicles.
+For Illinois specifically, according to the 2016 Crash Facts and Statistics compiled by the Illinois Department of Transportation, there were over 11.5 million registered vehicles within the state in 2016.
+Accidents involving tractor-trailers numbered about 11,000, of which there were 106 fatal crashes.
+A total of 117 people died in Illinois in 2016 from involvement in tractor-trailer collisions, and 101 of those were the occupants of other vehicles.

 Large truck accident cases are quite a bit different from other car accident cases.
 In particular, commercial vehicles—and their drivers—are regulated more stringently than regular vehicles and drivers.

 Because of the inherent danger that these huge vehicles pose to other drivers, numerous laws and regulations have been enacted at both the federal and state level to ensure that truck drivers are safe.

 - ensuring that truck drivers are adequately trained,

 - that their vehicles meet specified safety standards,

 - limiting how many hours a trucker may drive per day,